prosper00/STM8-AD9833-Function-Generator/README.md

 - interrupt-based general-purpose interrupt-driven delay functions (millis, micros, delay_ms, delay_us);
 - ADC-read from a potentiometer to set the frequency
 - external port interrupts to read buttons: select frequency range and waveshape
+- Op-amp to control amplitude and VOffset

 ### To-Do's
-- Op-amp to control amplitude (possibly use a peak detector and an ADC to display Vpp?) [in progress]
+- (Maybe?) implement a peak detector and an ADC to display Vpp/offset on screen
 - PWM mode? (would need another control for duty cycle adjust)
+- Replace frequency pot, wave shape button and range button with a single rotary encoder
 - Finish documentation and wiki pages
 - PWM output on PA3